It’s time to get down and dirty. Something’s broken and we have to fix it.

 In the case of using darkness to heal from psychic illness, well, once upon a time, we were deprived the shelter we instinctively sought in order to heal from whatever traumatized us.
 We got hurt but got no chance to heal.
 Resting in a darkroom finally addresses this little-noticed intermediate cause of ongoing suffering and illness.

 Why were we deprived?
 One way or another, our parents, our source of shelter, were also the source of our trauma.
-Busy inflicting one, they could not provide the other.
-It is the terrible truth we all know and spend most of our lives avoiding.
+Busy inflicting one, they could not provide the other very well.
+It is the absolute worst, most taboo, most terrible truth we all know and spend most of our lives avoiding.
+I am sorry.

-However, everyone exists on many levels, not just such abstract ones.
-On a concrete level, all parents remain responsible for what they did and did not to children in their care.
-Only by viewing parents as responsible can we be responsible parents ourselves.
-The double burden is too much.
+However, everyone exists on many levels, not just such abstract and eternal ones.
+On a concrete and immediate level, all parents remain 100% responsible for what they did and did not to children in their care.
+Only by viewing parents as responsible can we become responsible parents ourselves.
+Otherwise the double burden is too much.
 Those who shield their parents from justice, even privately, inevitably unload the injustice they suffered upon their own children.

 Major trauma injures, shocks, and disorients everyone concerned.
 One gets lost in the slow-motion nightmare of its infliction.
 Who deals the wound and who sustains it?
 Who was helpless and who was at fault?
 Of course grown-ups start it with kids.
 But kids feel it is their fault.
 Lines blur and before they know it, people have become their parents and the cycle begins again.